TheWidlarzGroup/react-native-notificated/docs/docs/examples/redux-example.md

 After that we pick and export `notify()` (we're using it in the `reducers.ts` file).

-Our `LoginForm` component consist of:
+Our `LoginForm` component consists of:

 - `login` (that we pull from the state)
 - `password` (that we pull from the state)